microbit-foundation/dev-docs/software/micropython.md

 order:
 title: MicroPython on the micro:bit
 heading: MicroPython
-description: MicroPython is a reimplemation of Python 3 that can be used with the BBC micro:bit
+description: MicroPython is a reimplementation of Python 3 that can be used with the BBC micro:bit
 permalink: /software/micropython/
 ref: software
 lang: en